gbif/vocabulary/notes.md

 ### Vocabulary
 - Validity check for vocabularies

-  A new vocabulary will be created as long as there is no conflict with other vocabularies.
+  - A new vocabulary will be created as long as there is no conflict with other vocabularies.
   A conflict happens when there is already another vocabulary with the same label.
   This also checks deleted and replaced vocabularies, it doesn't make sense to create a vocabulary that was already deleted.
+  - The name of a vocabulary cannot contain spaces or special characters
+  - The name of a vocabulary cannot be updated, since it's used in URIs.

 - Deleting a vocabulary